wendabratha/How-To-Install-Apache-Tomcat-9-on-Debian-9/tomcat.md

     sudo useradd -s /bin/false -g tomcat -d /opt/tomcat tomcat

 Now that our tomcat user is set up, let's download and install Tomcat.

-Step 3 — Install Tomcat
+# Step 3 â€” Install Tomcat

 The best way to install Tomcat 9 is to download the latest binary release then configure it manually.